ergoplatform/ergodocs/docs/dev/protocol/nipopow.md

 Another implementation is cross-chain communication with Proof of Stake networks.
 PoS networks such as Cardano can interact with Ergo through NIPoPoW integration.
 Such verification schemes can erase the need for centralised DAO structures and create new non-interactive cross-chain operations.

-To put it simply, NiPoPoWs act as sidechains.
-Two or more separate chains can integrate through NiPoPoWs without the need for change in other chains.
+To put it simply, NIPoPoWs act as sidechains.
+Two or more separate chains can integrate through NIPoPoWs without the need for change in other chains.
 Such integration would erase the need for, for example, "Wrapped Tokens," tokens that rely on DAO governance.

 NIPoPoW is a robust tool in creating blockchain networks and provides easier client access.
 They're also helpful in enhancing scalability by creating Layer 2 organisations.